Preparing For Next Year

 - Enrolling in courses for the sole purpose of being "schedule fillers."
 Carefully choose courses for career relevance, skill/insight building, interest or pleasure.

-- Relying on friends for advice when picking courses and/or professors as a way to replicate their good or avoid their disappointing experiences.
+- Relying on friends for advice when picking courses or choosing professors.
 Recognize that perspectives can differ among individuals.

 - Staying with familiarity when picking courses, Explorations/Study Abroad locations, co-curricular involvement and other opportunities.
 Stepping out of one's comfort zone can be a great learning experience.

 - Viewing summer as a time away from college.
 Instead, consider these 15 weeks to be a third semester that allows you to further build your personal, professional and career-focused insights and skills.

 - Avoiding campus.
-Summer is an excellent time to visit the Career Services Office to meet with an advisor as well as to do research through the CareerPlace Library.
+Summer is an excellent time to visit Career Services to meet with an advisor as well as to do research through the CareerPlace Library.

 Look Ahead By Deciding to:

 - Research fellowships, graduate programs and other scholarly and service opportunities if you don't plan to look for employment immediately upon graduation.

 - Review study guides for whichever graduate-level standardized exam (e.g., GRE, GMAT, GED, LSAT, MCAT, DAT) you plan to take.

 - Join a professional society and read publications in your career field as a way to identify and stay current with issues impacting your intended profession.
-These also facilitate networking and becoming aware of internship/job opportunities.
+These also facilitate networking and becoming aware of internship and job opportunities.

 - Strengthen your skills in writing, public speaking, leadership, organizational management and interpersonal communication as a way to impress potential employers and graduate school personnel.
 Talk with your academic advisor about courses and activities that can help you enhance these competencies.

-- Brainstorm topics for senior thesis/capstone projects, independent studies and/or research projects.
-Keep a list you can review at a later date—when the busy school year gets underway and time and/or ideas may be limited.
+- Brainstorm topics for senior thesis/capstone projects, independent studies or research projects.
+Keep a list you can review at a later date—when the busy school year gets underway and time or ideas may be limited.

 - Enroll in BW summer courses as a way to ease course load, fulfill core requirements and sample new subject matter.
 Many students also find they can boost their GPA by having more time to study in a relaxed manner.